DeepRank/deeprank/docs/deeprank.features.rst

-Here are detailled the class in charge of feature calculations.
+Here are detailed the class in charge of feature calculations.

 Atomic Feature
 ----------------------------------------

 .. automodule:: deeprank.features.AtomicFeature
-    :members:
-    :undoc-members:

 Burried Surface Area
 ------------------------------